-• Power generation
+Power generation

-The liberalisation of Singapore's energy market since 2000 has promoted competition in the electricity and gas markets by encouraging investments in more efficient power generation.
-As such, the use of natural gas for generating electricity has increased rapidly from 28 % in 2001 to 81% in 2009, while fuel oil which was the dominant fuel source for power generation till 2001 at 68%, accounted for 15% in 2009.
+The liberalisation of Singapore energy market since 2000 has promoted competition in the electricity and gas markets by encouraging investments in more efficient power generation.
+The implementation of a competitive electricity market has enabled greater efficiency to be achieved in the power generation sector.
+Singapore overall power generation efficiency improved from 39% to 44% over the 2001612 period.
+The use of natural gas for generating electricity has increased rapidly from 28 % in 2001 to 78% in 2011, while fuel oil which was the dominant fuel source for power generation till 2001 at 68%, accounted for 15% in 2009.